Cilvaringz: Once Upon A Time In Shaolin

 In 2014, Cilvaringz and RZA announced the release of Once Upon a Time in Shaolin, a Wu-Tang Clan album that was recorded in secret over a period of six years and of which only one single copy exists.
-Cilvaringz, who developed the idea of the Renaissance approach to music as a commissioned commodity further developed the concept with RZA into a presentable concept to the public, receiving additional advice from prominent art world figures along the way.
-On March 26, 2014 Forbes magazine exclusively announced the unique release of the album.
-The article reached a million views and spread throughout prominent media outlets across the world.

 On May 3, 2015, the album sold to controversial pharmaceutical entrepreneur Martin Shkreli for a reported two million dollars, making it the most expensive musical work ever sold in the history of music.
 Martin Shkreli's identity as the buyer was kept secret until Bloomberg News revealed his identity in November 2016.
 When Martin Shkreli was arrested for securities fraud allegations a few weeks later the FBI was prompted to tweet about the album's fate.
 It became the FBI's most liked and most retweeted tweet.

 Film

 Cilvaringz played a small role in the movie Shouf Shouf Habibi.
 He also appeared in the theme song of the movie.